-S 3.3, 3.3.1, 3.3.2 and 3.3.3 Remote disconnection and reconnection issues
+s 3.3, 3.3.1, 3.3.2 and 3.3.3 Remote disconnection and reconnection issues

 - Again security considerations come to the fore.
-Any computer network is capable of being hacked, and as part of such a network smart meters are vulnerable even if remote disconnection is an unintended consequence of a hack. - System architecture must be such that it treats disconnection as an abnormal, non-routine event, and retailer-distributor requests for disconnection prompts a specific sequence of steps to ensure that appropriate checks are made regarding customer status. - Some thought should be given to having a physical safeguard, for example key-operated switches for disconnection to become effective.
+Any computer network is capable of being hacked, and as part of such a network smart meters are vulnerable even if remote disconnection is an unintended consequence of a hack. - System architecture must be such that it treats disconnection as an abnormal, non-routine event, and retailer-distributor requests for disconnection prompts a specific sequence of multiple steps to ensure that appropriate checks are made regarding customer status. - Some thought should be given to having a physical safeguard, for example key-operated switches for disconnection to become effective.
 This could also offer some protection against the wrong customer being disconnected. - Disconnection/reconnection in the event of property sale/purchase should not be an issue the retailer/distributor only needs to be notified of the date and time of transfer.
 Interval meters are capable of recording consumption either side of an agreed date and time of transfer. - As no other practicable means appears readily available, supply information will have to be provided to new customers by the distributor.
 If necessary this should be by means of a sticker placed in the meter box.
-The only other route is for it to be provided by the builder, seller or landlord to a new customer as part of a 'moving in' pack of information, although this could not be mandated by the Commission as part of this review?

-Yours sincerely
+Yours faithfully